M.A. Program Course Descriptions

 This course enables students to become informed consumers of psychological research, and to use current research knowledge and tools to improve treatment outcomes.
 The course provides a basic understanding of research methods and statistical analyses used in the mental health field and reviews seminal research findings including research on specific treatments and common factors that improve therapeutic outcomes.
 It also provides students with assessment tools for evaluating mental health programs and the effectiveness of one’s own clinical practice.
 Throughout, there is an emphasis on the importance of research for advancing the profession of mental health counseling.

-Sexual Development and Health (1.5 units)
+Sexual and Gender Health and Development (1.5 units)

 This course prepares students to work effectively to promote clients' gender and sexual health and satisfaction.
 Issues related to power, privilege, heteronormativity, and marginalization are consistently considered.
 Students will learn the following key concepts: physiology and anatomy; reproductive rights and health; social and cultural sexual scripts and consent; gender identity; sexual orientation; arousal and desire; pleasure and healing; DSM diagnoses related to sexuality; and, research-supported interventions in sex therapy.
 Incorporating discussion and research about marginalized populations and topics/behaviors/concepts will be explored in an ethical and supportive manner including and not limited to LGBTQIA+ populations, the perinatal time period, polyamory, and kink.
 The history of human sexuality and contemporary perspectives will be considered in order to deepen perspectives on sexuality issues as they present in clinical settings.
 Students will also explore their own positionality and somatic experiences in an effort to clarify transference and countertransference issues.
 This course meets the requirements of CA BPC §§ 25, 4980.41, 4980.81, 4996.2, 4996.17.2, 4999.32 and 4999.62 for ten hours of coursework relating to sexual and gender development and health.